 The Junior Faculty Learning Community is a year-long cohort-based faculty learning community that addresses the needs of faculty who are in the first five (5) years of their job at VSU.Whether limited term faculty, lecturer, or tenure-track prior to promotion, this group gathers every few weeks throughout the academic year for junior faculty to support one another across departments and engage in professional development activities that are relevant to this stage of their career at VSU.
 Sample areas of focus include preparing for the first-year review, third-year review, or promotion and tenure, collecting and responding to student feedback, best pedagogical practices for student success in face-to-face classes or online, strategizing service, and maintaining an active scholarly agenda.

 The Junior Faculty Learning Community is facilitated by Dr. Jamie Landau, Director of CELT and Professor of Communication Arts.
-The FLC will gather on the following six Tuesdays from 4pm-5pm during the Fall 2024 semester at CELT (102 Georgia Avenue): September 3, September 17, October 8, October 22, November 12, and December 3.
-Faculty can join this FLC by registering through the
+The FLC will gather on the following six Tuesdays from 2pm-3pm during the Spring 2025 semester at CELT (102 Georgia Avenue): January 21, February 11, March 4, March 25, April 15, and April 29.
+Faculty can join this FLC by registering through the .

 Return to the Top